Do you want to learn how to be successful at work? Follow these 10 proven tips so you can achieve a career and life that you’ll love.

 Going back to what we talked about earlier, volunteer to solve major business issues.
-While doing this be prepared for resistances and be prepared to be an advocate for the changing process.
+While doing this be prepared for resistance and be prepared to be an advocate for the changing process.
 The way you are an advocate is to show people the benefits to them.
 Everyone is interested in: What does this mean for me?
 In answering that question, you will get people to embrace any changes you are trying to implement.

 9. Look Ahead

 It is always great to do the job of today.
 I encourage everyone to be the best they can be at whatever they are doing.
-At the same time it is important to plan ahead and look ahead and do some strategic thinking.
+At the same time, it is important to plan ahead and look ahead and do some strategic thinking.
 A lot of people need time to think outside the box and do this strategic thinking.
-I therefore encourage you to take some time on a monthly basis to think about:
+I, therefore, encourage you to take some time on a monthly basis to think about:

 - Where am I/are we today?